AuHomie/aukaslate/index.md

 <html>
 <body>

-<h2>I use to compeat in the NPC.
-I won 1st in novice ans 2nd in my class.</h2>
+<h2>I use to compete in the NPC.
+I won 1st in novice & 2nd in my hight class.</h2>

 </body>